 Section 1 - Details of adult (you have concerns about)

 Name of adult

 Address

 Date of Birth/ Age

 Contact number

 Emergency contact if known

 Consent to share information with

 emergency contact?

 Section 2 - Details of the person completing this form/ Your details

 Name

 Contact phone number(s)

 Email address

-Line manager or alternative
+Line manager or alternative contact

-contact

 Name of organisation / club

 Your Role in organisation

 Section 3 - Details of concern

-1 ed.
-Please give details about what you have seen/been told/other

-at risk of harm or is being abused or neglected (include

-dates/times/evidence from records/photos etc.)
+Please explain why you are concerned.
+Please give details about what you he that makes you believe the adult is at risk of harm or is being abused or negled dates/times/evidence from records/photos etc.)

+Data/Time What bannanad

-Date/ Time V What happened
+Date/ Time What happened

-Section E. Details of the person thous ght to be causing harm (if known)

 Section 5 - Details of the person thought to be causing harm (if known)

-Name
+Name , ,

 Address

 Date of Birth/Age

 Relationship/connection to adult

 Role in organisation

+Do the color of color of color

 Do they have contact with other

 adults at risk in another capacity?

 E.g. in their work/family/as a

 volunteer

 Section 6 - Have you discussed your concerns with the adult?
 What are their views,

 What have they stated about what they want to happen and what outcomes they want?

 Section 6A - Reasons for not discussing with the adult Discussion would put the adult or others at risk.
-Please explain: Adult are a core to lock we out of some site.
-Places a violating Adult appears to lack mental capacity.
+Please explain: Adult appears to lack mental capacity.
 Please explain: Adult unable to communicate their views.
-Please explain: Section 7 - Risk to others Are any other adults at risk Yes/No/Not known - delete as appropriate If yes please fill in another form answering questions 1-6 in yes please iiii iii another form answering questions 1 0 Are any children at risk Yes/No/Not known Delete as appropriate If yes please fill in a safeguarding children referral form and attach to this.
-Section 8 - What action have you taken if any /agreed with the adult to reduce the risks?
-Actions by club: e.g. person causing harm suspended, session times changed.
+Please explain: Section 7 - Risk to others Are any other adults at risk Yes/No/Not known - delete as appropriate If yes please fill in another form answering questions 1-6 Are any children at risk Yes/No/Not known Delete as appropriate If yes please fill in a safeguarding children referral form and attach to this.
+Section 8 - What action have you taken if any /agreed with the adult to reduce the risks? , , , , , , , , , , , , , , , , , , , , Actions by club: e.g. person causing harm suspended, session times changed.

-Section 9: Other agencies Who contacted/ref erence number/contact details/advice

-contacted gained/action being g taken

-Police

-Ambulance

-Other - please state who and why:

-Section 10: Contact with Welfare Officer/others within the club

-Who else has been informed of this issue? - and what was the reason for information sharing

-Consultation with Safeguarding Lead ates and times

-Completed Form copied to Safeguarding Lead; Date and time
+Section 9: Other agencies Who contacted/ reference number/contact details/advice contacted gained/action be eing taken Police Ambulance Other - please state who and why: Section 10: Contact with Welfare Officer/others within the club Who else has been informed of this issue? - and what was the reason for information sharing Consultation with Safeguarding Lead Dates and times Completed Form copied to Safeguard ding Lead; Date ar nd time Completed Form copied to Safeguard ding Lead; Date ar ld time Completed Form copied to Safeguard Signed: ding Lead; Date ar d time ding Lead; Date ar ld time

-Signed:

-Date: